mjbaucas/mjbaucas.github.io/_hometab/home.md

 My research interests are IoT security applications using wearable IoT devices, fog-IoT, blockchain technologies, and federated learning.

 ### Short Bio
-I have recently graduated with my Ph.D. degree at the School of Enginnering of the University of Guelph, Ontario, Canada in 2023, from where I also obtained a B.Eng degree in Computer Engineering in 2018 and an M.A.Sc. in Engineering Systems and Computing in 2020.
+I am currently a Postdoctoral Researcher at the University of Guelph.
+I graduated with my Ph.D. degree at the School of Enginnering of the University of Guelph, Ontario, Canada in 2023, from where I also obtained an M.A.Sc. in Engineering Systems and Computing in 2020 and a B.Eng degree in Computer Engineering in 2018.

 ---
 ## News